Our industry is in the middle of a fundamental paradigm shift. If you’re not paying attention, you’ll be left in the dust.

 This painfully slow, collective realization is a fortuitous by-product of Advanced Work Packaging.
 We started out thinking that AWP was just a slightly different approach to what we’d always done.
 After all, the labor and materials (almost) always got to the site and the projects (almost) always got done, so we had to be doing something right.
 Right?

 Wrong.
 Forcing ourselves to think about work packages in advance has revealed how shockingly bad we are at ensuring that our construction teams have the labor and materials they need to get things built.
 Bringing construction leaders into the room during the planning phases compounded that realization.

-Suddenly, the cause of the cost and schedule overruns became glaringly obvious -- we’ve been doing it all backwards.
+Suddenly, the cause of the cost and schedule overruns became glaringly obvious — we’ve been doing it all backward.

 1 | The Team Leadership Lens

 The leadership profile of every member of your team matters more than you think.
 In any organization, at every level, collaborative leaders are worth their weight in gold.
 Take, for example, two project schedulers, both equally proficient in Primavera.
 One delivers the schedule, but second schedules the work and ensures that everyone engages with it.
 This is leadership: Going beyond pure technical competence to actively drive results.

 The capital project industry needs to start identifying and investing in cultivating leadership skills at the functional/discipline levels — not just the executive/leadership levels.
 Why?
 Because as you embark on this transitional journey, you need a team of leaders.